Inareous/Minimal-CS-Manga-Reader/Readme.md

 ## How To Use

-* **Required** : Download and Install [.NET Core 3.1 Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) for your OS architecture.
+* **Required** : Download and Install [.NET Core 3.1 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1) for your OS architecture.
 * Download and extract the latest release build at [/Releases](https://github.com/Inareous/Minimal-CS-Manga-Reader/releases).
 * Open Minimal CS Manga Reader.exe